 SALISH CANCER CENTER SERVES BOTH NATIVE AND NON-NATIVE PATIENTS WITH CANCERS OF ALL TYPES, INCLUDING HEMATOLOGIC DISEASE.

 Common recommended therapies include chemotherapy, targeted therapy, immunotherapy, surgery and/or radiation.
 Utilizing the concepts of modern oncology, our oncologists genetically characterize cancers when indicated and personalize treatment plans based on the most cutting edge genomic medicine available.
 Our treatment plan incorporates patient preferences, cultural beliefs, and impacts of prior therapy to develop a truly personalized and unique plan.

 Our dedicated team will work to ensure your cancer journey is as convenient as possible.
 We are accustomed to arranging out-of-town laboratories, cancer imaging modalities, and/or assistance with travel when needed.
 The experience of cancer is often a frightening one.
 Salish Cancer Center is a place to receive modern oncology care in a supportive and nurturing environment that focuses on a positive and welcoming patient experience within a multi-disciplinary communicative team.

 We look forward to meeting you and understanding you or your loved one’s journey.
-We hope to work together as a team to offer you the best of modern oncology and evidenced-based complementary whole-person care.
+We hope to work together as a team to offer you the best of modern oncology and evidence-based complementary whole-person care.

-Salish Cancer Center is recognized as a leader in fully integrating 23-year tradition of ully integrating naturopathic medicine and conventional oncology.
+Salish Cancer Center is recognized as a leader in the 23-year tradition of fully integrating naturopathic medicine and conventional oncology.
 We have observed that patients who receive integrative treatments have fewer side effects and, many times, a better quality of life.
 Our naturopathic physicians pass rigorous exams to become board-certified naturopathic oncologists.
 Working together with our medical oncologists, they are experts in providing individualized, science-based treatment plans for each patient.

 Our goal is to improve patients’ whole health and well-being.
 Our naturopathic oncologists work to identify risk factors that facilitate cancer growth and correct them in order to reduce the likelihood of recurrence or progression.
 The naturopathic oncologist will also provide individualized support for each patient to achieve the following goals: